Follow Your Nose -- Which Code Smells are Worth Chasing?: Methodology

-We define the predictive power property to be the conjunction of three terms: \begin{itemize} \item We require a positive precision lift in order to claim that observing the hits of a smell is better than observing random files.
-This is deliberately the minimal threshold of improvement. \item We also require that the target metric average given a smell will be higher than the metric average.
-Note that this measures \emph{how bad} the code is, and not only whether it is bad. \item We required that the smell appears in 200+ files since a small number of cases might make the evaluation inaccurate.
-Other than that, a rare smell provides less opportunities for quality improvement. \end{itemize}
+We define the predictive power property to be the conjunction of three terms: \begin{itemize} \item We require a positive precision lift in order to claim that observing the hits of an alert is better than observing random files.
+This is deliberately the minimal threshold of improvement. \item We also require that the target metric average given an alert will be higher than the metric average.
+Note that this measures \emph{how bad} the code is, and not only whether it is bad. \item We required that the alert appears in 200+ files since a small number of cases might make the evaluation inaccurate.
+Other than that, a rare alert provides less opportunities for quality improvement. \end{itemize}

-\subsection{Monotonicity}
+Our working example, `IllegalCatch' has precision of 0.32 with respect to CCP, meaning that a third of the files with this alert are of low quality.
+The mean CCP of files with `IllegalCatch' is 0.25, meaning that a quarter of the commits modifying these files are bug fixes.

+\subsubsection{Monotonicity}

-In case that a smell causes more problems, we expect it to appear more in problematic files.
-Hence the smell hit rate in `high-quality' files will be lower than in `other' files, which in its turn will be lower than in `low-quality' files.
+In case that an alert causes more problems, we expect monotonicity, more alerts in problematic files \cite{hill1965environment, swanson2015definition}.
+Hence the alert hit rate in `high-quality' files will be lower than in `other' files, which in turn will be lower than in `low-quality' files.